-Prerequisite(s): MTH 120/121 and ECN 279 Corequisite(s): One 300-level ECN course
+Prerequisite(s): MTH 120/121 and ECN 279 Corequisite(s): One 300-level ECN course statistically.

-Introduction to non-calculus based modeling techniques for solving economic problems mathematically and statistically.
+Introduction to non-calculus based modeling techniques for solving economic problems mathematically and

-ECN 339 - Financial Intermediaries and Financial Institutions, 3 credit hours instruments; the U.S. commercial banking industry and other non-bank financial institutions; the analysis of bank performance; the U.S. Federal Reserve System and the role of the central bank in the financial markets and in the conduct of monetary policy.
+ECN 339 - Financial Intermediaries and Financial Institutions, 3 credit hours

+ECN 339 examines the role of the financial markets and financial intermediaries in the determination of interest rates and bond prices, and the money supply; the markets for stocks, bonds, foreign exchange, and other financial instruments; the U.S. commercial banking industry and other non-bank financial institutions; the analysis of bank performance; the U.S. Federal Reserve System and the role of the central bank in the financial markets and in the conduct of monetary policy.